intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Quickstart/fastchat_quickstart.md

 ### Launch RESTful API server

 To start an OpenAI API server that provides compatible APIs using IPEX-LLM backend, you can launch the `openai_api_server` and follow this [doc](https://github.com/lm-sys/FastChat/blob/main/docs/openai_api.md) to use it.

+When you have started the controller and the worker, you can start RESTful API server as follows:

 ```bash
 python3 -m fastchat.serve.openai_api_server --host localhost --port 8000